 19. The so-called out-of-period costs are \$1,038 of rental-car fees, \$1,500 of computer consultation fees, \$4,225 of legal fees, and \$7,000 of "duplicated" insurance broker services.
-"Out-of-period" means that the expenses were incurred, and should properly be reported, outside of the costreporting year ending June 30, 2002.
+"Out-of-period" means that the expenses were incurred, and should properly be reported, outside of the cost-reporting year ending June 30, 2002.

-20. Generally accepted auditing standards (GAAS) and generally accepted accounting principles (GAAP) incorporate the principle of materiality.
-At least for the purpose of determining the cost-reporting year in which to account for an expense, the materiality threshold for Petitioner is tens of thousands of dollars.

-21. The out-of-period issue, which involves the integrity of the cost-reporting year, is different from the other issues, which involve the allowability of specific costs.
-The cost items under the out-of-period issue are all allowable; the question is in which cost-reporting year they should be included.
-The test of materiality is thus whether the movement of these cost items from one cost-reporting year to an adjoining cost-reporting year will distort the results and, thus, Petitioner's Medicaid reimbursements.
-Given Petitioner's revenues, distortion would clearly not result from the movement of the subject cost items, even if considered cumulatively.

-22. In theory, Petitioner could be required to amend the cost report for the year in which any of these expenses were incurred, if they were not incurred in the subject costreporting year.
-Unfortunately, by the time Respondent had generated the SOPAAs, the time for amending the cost reports for the adjoining cost-reporting years had long since passed, so a solution of amending another cost report means the loss of the otherwise-allowable cost.
-This result has little appeal due to Respondent's role in not performing the audit in a timely, efficient manner, but each out-of-period cost is allowable for different reasons.
+- 20. Generally accepted auditing standards (GAAS) and generally accepted accounting principles (GAAP) incorporate the principle of materiality.
+At least for the purpose of determining the cost-reporting year in which to account for an expense, the materiality threshold for Petitioner is tens of thousands of dollars. - 21.
+The out-of-period issue, which involves the integrity of the cost-reporting year, is different from the other issues, which involve the allowability of specific costs.
+The cost items under the out-of-period issue are all allowable; the question is in which cost-reporting year they should be allowed.
+The test of materiality is thus whether the movement of these cost items from one cost-reporting year to an adjoining cost-reporting year will distort the results and, thus, Petitioner's per diem rates.
+Given Petitioner's revenues, distortion would clearly not result from the movement of these relatively modest cost items, even if considered cumulatively. - 22.
+In theory, Petitioner could be required to amend the appropriate cost reports for the year in which these expenses were incurred, if they were not incurred in the subject cost-reporting year.
+Unfortunately, by the time Respondent had generated the SOPAAs, the time for amending the cost reports for the adjoining cost-reporting years had long since passed, so this option is no longer available.
+Leaving Respondent to the nonexistent remedy of amending the cost reports for adjoining cost-reporting years has little appeal due to Respondent's role in not performing the audit in a timely, efficient manner, but each out-of-period cost is allowable for different reasons.

-23. The car-rental expense arises out of an employee's rental of a car for business purposes in June 2001.
+- 23. The car-rental expense arose out of an employee's rental of a car for business purposes in June 2001.
 The submittal and approval of the travel voucher, which are parts of the internal-control process, did not take place until after June 30, 2001.
-Although Petitioner's liability to the rental-car company probably attached at the time of the rental, the contingency of reimbursement for an improper rental was not removed until the internal-control process was completed, so it is likely that this is not an out-of-period expense.

-24. The legal expenses included services provided over the three months preceding the start of the subject cost-reporting year.
+Although Petitioner's liability to the rental car company probably attached at the time of the rental, the contingency of reimbursement for an improper rental was not removed until the internal-control process was completed, so it is likely that this is not an out-of-period expense. - 24.
+The legal expenses included services provided over the three months preceding the start of the subject cost-reporting year.
 The attorney submitted the invoice to Petitioner's insurer.
 After determining that Petitioner had not satisfied its applicable deductible, after June 30, 2001, the insurer forwarded the bill to Petitioner for payment.
 Absent evidence of the retainer agreement, it is not possible to determine if Petitioner were liable to the law firm prior to the insurer's determination that the payment was less than the deductible, so it is unclear whether this is an out-of-period expense.